Softball Field at Flamingo Park

 Flamingo Park Master Plan Improvements

-• Lodge Renovation: The contract was awarded at the December 2023 Commission meeting.
-Construction is scheduled to commence in April 2024 and completion by January 2025.
+- Lodge Renovation: The contract was awarded at the December 2023 Commission meeting.
+Construction is in progress and completion is anticipated by October 2025.

-• Butterfly Garden: Project design development is nearly complete and the permitting process is anticipated to begin in March.
-In preparation for the Butterfly Garden, relocation of existing electrical structures is in progress.
-It is anticipated that the construction will commence subsequently after the Childcare Facility Relocation project is finished, aiming for Summer 2024.
+- Butterfly Garden: Project design development is complete and the permitting process has begun.
+In preparation for the Butterfly Garden, relocation of existing electrical structures will occur.
+We are aiming to award this work in Summer 2025.

-• Baseball Stadium Improvements: Design for improvements to the baseball stadium are getting started.
-Design documents are expected to be ready in approximately six months.
+- Baseball Stadium Improvements: Design for improvements to the baseball stadium are nearly complete.
+Design documents are going in for permitting this spring.
 Procurement of a construction contractor will follow and will be coordinated with the construction schedule of the softball field (so that at least one of them is available for community use at all times).

 Flamingo Park is a 36.5-acre park located within the boundaries of the Historic Flamingo Park neighborhood in South Beach.
 Located between Alton Road and Meridian Avenue, the south limit is 11 Street and the north limit is near Española Way.
 Flamingo Park is one of the most active parks in Miami Beach.
 As such, the City is always working to enhance the facilities available and make them more resilient.
 There are many elements to the Flamingo Park Master Plan; different work tasks are scheduled to take place on various timelines, some already complete.